Discreet STD Testing

 What are the treatments for STDs?

-Most, if not all STDs that are curable, can be treated with a prescribed antibiotic from the medical practitioner at Midwest Express Clinic urgent care.
-If you are pregnant, be sure to let your provider know, as this could change the prescription you are given to keep the baby safe.
+Most, if not all, STDs that are curable can be treated with a prescribed antibiotic from the medical practitioner at Midwest Express Clinic.
+If you are pregnant, be sure to let your provider know, as this could change the prescription you are given to keep your baby safe.